neverbeenthisweeb/scrape_traveloka/README.md

 - You also can directly define the cities list in the script.
 - The CSV name and directory of the exported data.
 (Row 21)

-Outputs contacts to CSV with the following information:
+Outputs hotel listings to CSV with the following information:
 - Hotel name
 - City
 - Hotel Star